Reinforcement Learning with Exogenous States and Rewards: Decomposing a 2-Exogenous State MDP: Optimization Formulations

 Because diffeomorphisms preserve mutual information \citep{kraskov2004}, the conditional mutual information constraint holds in the mapped state space

 if and only if it holds in the original space,

 Note that it is possible for two different matrices $W_{exo}$ and $W_{exo}'$ to satisfy the conditional mutual information constraint if they are related by an invertible matrix $U\in\mathbb{R}^{d_{exo}\times d_{exo}}$ as $W_{exo} = W_{exo}' \cdot U$ (and similarly for $W_{end}$).
-Hence, when we solve the coupled (Equation \eqref{opt:general_formulation}) or hierarchical (Equations \eqref{opt:general_formulation_decoupled_a}-\eqref{opt:general_formulation_decoupled_c}) formulations, the exogenous subspace is only identified up to multiplication by an invertible matrix $U$.
+Hence, when we solve the maximal exogenous subspace optimization (Equations \eqref{opt:general_formulation_decoupled_a}-\eqref{opt:general_formulation_decoupled_c}), the exogenous subspace is only identified up to multiplication by an invertible matrix $U$.
 This can make it difficult to interpret the discovered subspace.
-One suggestion is to put $M_{exo}$ into block-diagonal canonical form, so that to the extent possible, the coordinates of the mapped space are the same as in the original space.

 To develop the linear formulations of the discovery problem, let us consider the database $D$ of $\{(s_i,a_i,r_i,s'_i)\}_{i=1}^N$ sample transitions collected in Algorithm~\ref{alg:framework}.
 We start by centering $s_i$ and $s'_i$ by subtracting off the mean of the observed states.
 Let $\mathbf{S}\in\mathbb{R}^{N\times d},\mathbf{A}\in\mathbb{R}^{N\times k},\mathbf{R}\in\mathbb{R}^{N\times 1},\mathbf{S}'\in\mathbb{R}^{N\times d}$ be the matrices containing the observations of $s_i,a_i,r_i,$ and $s'_i$, respectively.
 These are samples from the random variables $S,A,R,S'$, and we will estimate the expectations required in the optimization formulations (expected squared reward regression error and CMI values) from these samples.
 Given observation matrices $\mathbf{S},\mathbf{S}'$, we can write the corresponding exogenous and endogenous states as $\mathbf{X}=\mathbf{S}\cdot W_{exo},\mathbf{X}'=\mathbf{S}'\cdot W_{exo},\mathbf{E}=\mathbf{S}-\mathbf{S}\cdot W_{exo}\cdot W_{exo}^{\top},$ and $\mathbf{E}'=\mathbf{S}'-\mathbf{S}'\cdot W_{exo}\cdot W_{exo}^{\top}$.